-The works involve the selective thinning of trees.
-This is being done to improve the overall health of the woodland, enhance biodiversity and improve access.
+The works involved the selective thinning of trees.
+This is to improve the overall health of the woodland, enhance biodiversity and improve access.
 Woodlands need to contain trees of a variety of species, ages and heights.
 This variety means that lots of different species of wildlife can find suitable areas to live and thrive within the wood.

 European Regional Development Fund

 The project has received £966,552 of funding from the ERDF as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 The Department for Communities and Local Government is the Managing Authority for ERDF.
 Established by the European Union, ERDF funds help local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.

 More information on the project is available here: www.solihull.gov.uk/Planning/Habitats-leaflet.pdf.